core-wg/yang-cbor/draft-ietf-core-sid.md

 This specification also makes use of the following terminology:

-* item:  A schema node, an identity, a module, a submodule or a feature defined using the YANG modeling language.
+* item:  A schema node, an identity, a module, or a feature defined using the YANG modeling language.
 * schema-node path: A schema-node path is a string that identifies a schema node within the schema tree.
 A path consists of the list of consecutive schema node identifier(s) separated by slashes ("/").
 Schema node identifier(s) are always listed from the top-level schema node up to the targeted schema node and could contain namespace information. (e.g. "/ietf-system:system-state/clock/current-datetime")
 * Namespace-qualified form - a schema node identifier is prefixed with the name of the module in which the schema node is defined, separated from the schema node identifier by the colon character (":").
 * YANG Schema Item iDentifier (YANG SID or simply SID): Unsigned integer used to identify different YANG items.